gorankrgovic/laravel-subscribeable/README.md

 ## Introduction

-This is not a package for managing subscribers related to memberships and payed methods.
+IMPORTANT: This is not a package for managing subscribers related to memberships and payed methods.
 It is used for managing user/subscriber relations just like in YouTube for example, where the model can be subscribed by user.

 This package is based on an idea and an architecture of the [Laravel Love](https://github.com/cybercog/laravel-love) package, although the functionality is different.